bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **never**<**T**>(): *[EnumerableLike](interfaces/enumerablelike.md)‹T›*

-An observable that emits no items and never disposes its subscriber.
+Returna an `ObservableLike` instance that emits no items and never disposes its subscriber.

 **Type parameters:**